JShad30/solar-system-quiz/README.md

 This project was built using different languages, libraries and frameworks.

 The site has been built using the Python based Flask framework (http://flask.pocoo.org/) and is run from the 'run.py' file.
 All the pages are routed from here, and contain the logic required for the quiz.
 Python has been used to create the logic within the 'run.py' file (https://www.python.org/).
-The 'jinja template engine' (http://jinja.pocoo.org/) has been used within the templates html pages.
+The 'jinja template engine' (http://jinja.pocoo.org/) has been used within the template pages.

 The template pages have been written with HTML5 (http://www.html5.com/) and styled with CSS3 (www.css3.com) in the style.css file.
 CSS3 was used to create the mobile responsiveness seen across the whole site.
 It has also been used to create the hover effects for the buttons and the social icons.
 On each of the pages, you will find the jinja template engine used.
-A 'base.html' page has been created to contain the HTML code that is to be used on each of the pages i.e. The head, header and the footer.
+A 'base.html' page has been created to contain the HTML code that is to be used on each of the pages i.e. the head, header and the footer.

-On the 'Solar Info' page uses jQuery (https://jquery.com/) to reveal the extra information if the user clicks on the 'More Info' button.
+On the 'Solar Info' page jQuery (https://jquery.com/) has been used to reveal the extra information if the user clicks on the 'More Info' button.
 When one of these buttons is selected, a 'slideToggle' instruction is used.
-The other solar objects information has a 'slideUp' instruction placed on it meaning that only one object will have its information revealed at any one time. jQuery is also used in the navbar which changes from transparent to black when the user scrolls down the page.
+The other solar objects information has a 'slideUp' instruction placed on it.
+This means that only one object will have its information revealed at any one time. jQuery is also used in the navbar which changes from transparent to black when the user scrolls down the page.

-The data for the questions asked in the quiz, the information contained on the 'Solar Info' page, and the names gathered in the form when starting the quiz are contained in their own individual json files (https://json.org/).
+The data for the questions asked in the quiz and the information contained on the 'Solar Info' page (https://json.org/) are stored in their own json files.
+The information collected from the from, i.e. username, firstname, lastname, and score are stored in a .txt file as a dictionary, and this is read as a json file in the leaderboard page.

 Git was used throughout the project for version control.
 I also used the 'File Revision History' to revert when there was experimentation with different design techniques.